Q: Are monsters good at math?

 A: Not unless you Count Dracula.

 ESC195: Calculus II builds on the skills you learned from ESC194: Calculus I. You’ll start by studying methods of integration—essentially, ways to compute the “unsolvable” integrals you might have encountered in Fall semester.
 You’ll also be introduced to sequences and series before diving into the world of multivariable calculus and vector functions.
-All these concepts are fundamental to science and engineering collectively!
+All these concepts are fundamental to science and engineering collectively.

-Like ESC194, this course is a theoretical course that covers a lot of material at a fast pace and great depth, so keeping up with the work and further developing your problem-solving skills is key.
+Like ESC194, this is a theoretical course that covers a lot of material at a fast pace and in great depth, so keeping up with the work and further developing your problem-solving skills is key.

 Note from your advisors: ESC195 might be the most important course in first- and second-year EngSci, at least from a course progress point of view.
 ESC195 is a prerequisite for five second-year courses; that makes it an important course to pass, but beyond that, understanding the course material is very important.
 While you are taking the course, put effort into actually understanding the content, rather than just blindly memorizing.
 Treat it like you’d treat a second language: the more you practice, the more comfortable you’ll get using it, and the better you’ll be able to do.